 Are you looking for an innovative space for kids with autism in your life?
 The Play-Place Autism and Special Needs Center, a nonprofit organization in Sterling Heights, is packed with lots of fun for children and a supportive community for their families, too.

 It’s all the vision of founder Shell Jones.
 As a metro Detroit mother of child with autism, she knows the rewards and challenges firsthand.
 After all, in Michigan, there are around 50,000 people with autism, the Michigan Autism Program notes – and this includes more than 19,600 school-age students, as of the most recently reported numbers.

 “We have a concentration of about 8,000 of those kids right here in Macomb, Oakland and Wayne counties,” Jones says.
 When she noticed a lack of appropriate activities for her child that encompassed the entire family, Jones set out to create a facility to do just that.

 Jones adds, “We basically provide a judgment-free, non-discouraging, safe place for families to come and enjoy some quality time together.”

-This post was originally published in 2014 and has been updated for 2016.
+This post was originally published in 2014 and is updated regularly.